 Beginning August 1, 2020 you will have the option to self-report your test scores in your application to IU.
 Self-reporting allows applicants who wish to have their standardized test scores considered as part of their admissions review to self-report their scores instead of requiring that scores be sent from official testing agencies.
 If offered, admission will be contingent upon receipt of test scores from official testing agencies, which must match or be higher than those self-reported during the admission process.

 When you complete your application for admission, you will have the opportunity to select whether or not your test scores will be considered as a part of your admission review.
-You cannot change your option after the application is submitted.

 If you indicate on your application that you do not want your test scores considered on your application, your test scores will not be included as part of your admission review—even if we receive scores from a testing agency or on your high school transcript.